CarterHorton/portfolio/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Components and Classes

+There are some small complexities that I don't trust myself to remember when using the components that I've created

+## Paragraphs

+Paragraphs have two modes:
+ * normal - a level 3 color (dark or light)
+ * important - a level 1 color (dark or light)

+## Hyperlinks

+Hyperlinks have three current controllables.
+NOTE: you must put a href="" tag into the call or it won't work the second is none-crucial, but you can use --font-size to change the font-size per link finally, there is a ng-content tag in the component, so it needs input in the parent tag for text to show

+## Buttons

+contains a ng-content tag in the component, so it needs input in the parent tag for text to show